Dittonal/Dittonal/README.md

 <br />

-I'm a self-taught FrontEnd developer from Cina 🇨🇳
+I'm a self-taught FrontEnd developer from China 🇨🇳

 **About me**